ABSENCES AND ILLNESS

 Starting school is an important milestone in the life of a child.
 It is a time of change and adjustment both on the part of the child and his/her parents.
 However you can overstress its importance.
 Some children have such a build-up they become unnecessarily concerned and fearful – others develop unrealistic expectations and are disappointed.
 Your child may be tired for the first few weeks and some behaviours may regress but they will adjust.
 All children go home at 3pm but if your child is over tired you can take them home at 2pm for the first 4 weeks.

-Kakano is for 4 year olds starting our school.
-Every Monday afternoon from 1.30-3pm.
-It is recommended that children have up to 6 school visits before their 5th birthday.
+Spring Bulbs is for 4 year olds starting our school.
+Every Wednesday afternoon from 2.10-2.50pm.
+It is recommended that children have up to 3 school visits before their 5th birthday.

 Stationery may be ordered online at www.myschool.co.nz.
-During the first week of each year class packs of stat ionery are sold through the school.
-Throughout the year individual items of stationery may be purchased from the school office between 8.30am and 8.50am.
+During the first week of each year class packs of stationery are sold through the school.
+Throughout the year individual items of stationery may be purchased from the school office.
 Click here to go to our stationery page.